 We hope these tips help to ensure that Lancaster parkrun is fun and safe for everyone.

-Parking in the main car park is free until 10:30am as long as a parkrun barcode is displayed in the vehicle.
-Toilets are available in the Café.
-A free children’s play area is available.
+Parking is available on Wyresdale Road and is free until 10:30am as long as a parkrun barcode is displayed in the vehicle.
+Toilets are available in the Café, usually shortly before 9am.

 Getting there on footWilliamson Park is located near the centre of Lancaster.
 On foot the park can be accessed from Quernmore Road, Wyresdale Road or Fenham Carr Lane.